As a type a, perfectionist, neat freak teacher, it took me a while to get comfortable with the idea of doing

 What fun activities are you doing in your classroom this fall?
 I’d love to hear them below!

-With the holiday season right around the corner, here are some fun Christmas/Holiday activities you can incorporate into your classroom!
+With the holiday season right around the corner, here are some other holiday related blogs for the classroom.

 Until next time,